 * Pharmaceutical sales

-* Molecular biologist with Archer Daniels Midland Corporation
+* Molecular biologist with Archer Daniels Midland

 * Environmental chemistry

-* UHS osteopathic medicine school
+* UHS osteopathic medicine school in Kansas City, MO

 |Highest Degree Obtained||Median Starting Salary||Median Salary|

 The salary of a Chemist depends on experience, educational level, geographical location, and employer.
 Wages to be higher in private industry, lower in government, and lower still in high schools and colleges.
-The average starting salary for a college professor with a doctoral degree in 2013 was about $57,000.

 Where do chemists work?

-More than 60 percent of Chemists work for manufacturers.
+More than 60 percent of chemists work for manufacturers.
 The majority of these work in chemical manufacturing.
 Chemists also work in industries such as plastics, biotechnology, food, electronics, pharmaceuticals, paints, detergents, and cosmetics.

-Academic institutions are the second largest employer of Chemists.
+Academic institutions are the second largest employer of chemists.
 This ranges from major research universities to small teaching oriented colleges to high schools.

-Still other Chemists work outside of the chemical industry in positions such as sales, patent law, computer programming, technical writing, and medical fields.
+Still other chemists work outside of the chemical industry in positions such as sales, patent law, computer programming, technical writing, and medical fields.

 Entrance Requirements and Training

-High school students who want to major in Chemistry should take high school chemistry, physics, and four years of mathematics.
+High school students who want to major in chemistry should take high school chemistry, physics, and four years of mathematics.
 Computer experience is also an asset.

-A bachelor’s degree with a major in Chemistry is normally the minimum requirement for starting a career as a Chemist.
+A bachelor’s degree with a major in chemistry is normally the minimum requirement for starting a career as a chemist.
 A master’s degree is usually required for jobs in applied research and for teaching in two-year colleges.
-Doctorates are required for many Chemists in administrative, managerial, and basic research positions in industry.
+Doctorates are required for many chemists in administrative, managerial, and basic research positions in industry.
 Chemistry teachers at four-year colleges and universities must have doctorates.

 Advancement, Graduate School, and Other Fields

-In private industry, Chemists with a bachelor’s degree have the opportunity, with experience and additional training, to advance to more responsible positions.
+In private industry, chemists with a bachelor’s degree have the opportunity, with experience and additional training, to advance to more responsible positions.
 The best opportunity for advancement, though, is through advanced degrees.

-Students can obtain advanced degrees in Chemistry from most major universities.
+Students can obtain advanced degrees in chemistry from most major universities.
 A master’s degree typically requires two and a half years beyond the bachelor’s degree, while a direct route to a doctorate requires about five years beyond the bachelor’s degree.
-At most universities graduate students receive a salary of about $18,000 per year, health insurance, and no tuition charge in exchange for being a laboratory instructor for undergraduate courses and/or working in a research lab.
+At most universities graduate students receive a salary of about $22,000 per year, health insurance, and no tuition charge in exchange for being a laboratory instructor for undergraduate courses and working in a research lab.
 In a typical doctoral program, the student will take advanced courses for the first year or two and then work on a research project for the final 3-4 years.
 After completion of the research project a thesis describing the work is written.

 Chemistry is also a strong major for students interested in pursuing professional schools such as medicine, dentistry, and pharmacy.
-Many Southwestern College graduates with chemistry and biochemistry degrees have gone on to medical and dental school.
+Many Southwestern graduates with chemistry and biochemistry degrees have gone on to medical and dental school.